Where breast cancer spreads

 Recurrent disease

 If you had breast cancer before, a metastasis may be referred to as recurrent disease.
 In this case, some of the original cancer cells survived the treatments you had for early-stage breast cancer.
-Systemic, full-body treatments such as hormonal therapy and chemotherapy aim to kill cancer cells in the breast as well as any cells that may have started traveling to other parts of the body.
+Systemic, full-body treatments such as hormonal therapy and chemotherapy aim to kill cancer cells in the breast as well as any cells that may have started spreading to other parts of the body.
 In some cases, those cells escape the cancer treatment and hide, in another organ, remaining inactive (dormant) until they begin to grow later.

 Certain subtypes of breast cancer have higher rates of recurrence than others.
 For example, a 2017 study found women with hormone receptor-positive, early-stage breast cancer had a 10 to 41 percent risk of developing metastatic breast cancer in the 20 years after their diagnosis, even after standard 5-year hormonal therapy.
 It can be upsetting to learn that there could still be a risk of the cancer spreading outside the breast and nearby lymph nodes as many as 10 to 15 years after you stop taking hormonal therapy.
 Doctors are now considering recommendations for longer durations of hormonal therapy because of this.
 Whatever your individual situation is, this information can help you and your doctor make better treatment decisions and better understand your personal risk of recurrence.